BasilSiddiqui/Real-Estate-Simulation/README.md

 ## 💾 Export to Power BI

-The final DataFrame is exported to CSV for further analysis:
+The final DataFrame is exported to CSV for further analysis.